This section applies to all undergraduate students.

 In the long session, classes that meet Monday, Wednesday, and Friday normally are scheduled for sixty minutes (fifty minutes with a ten-minute interval between classes); classes that meet Tuesday and Thursday are scheduled for an hour and a half (seventy-five minutes with a fifteen-minute interval between classes).
-To facilitate movement between classes, Monday-Wednesday-Friday classes normally begin on the hour and are dismissed fifty minutes later; Tuesday-Thursday classes begin on the hour or half-hour and are dismissed seventy-five minutes later.
+To facilitate movement between classes, Monday-Wednesday-Friday classes normally begin on the hour and are dismissed after fifty minutes; Tuesday-Thursday classes begin on the hour or half-hour and are dismissed after seventy-five minutes.
 In the six-week summer terms, classes generally meet five days a week for an hour and a half a day (seventy-five minutes with a fifteen-minute interval between classes).

 The time or meeting place of a class may not be changed without notifying the registrar in advance.
 A class may not meet in a facility that was not assigned to it.

 Faculty members: If students (except auditors) whose names are not on your official class roster (twelfth class day for long-session semesters, fourth class day for summer terms) are attending your class, send them to the registrar's office to obtain official documentation of their registration.
 A student must be registered for a course to receive credit for it.